SRL: Scaling Distributed Reinforcement Learning to Over Ten Thousand Cores: System Design Architecture

-Actor workers host environments to handle the execution of black-box environment programs.
-Environment simulation is usually self-contained within each actor, making it straightforward to be massively parallelized given sufficient computation resources.
-On the other side, policy workers host RL agents (or policies) and provide batched inference service for actor workers.
-They can effectively utilize GPU devices for accelerated neural policy forward propagation.
+In this section, we will describe the working logic and implementation of each system component.

-Environment simulation is usually divided into episodes.
-In the beginning of each episode, an actor worker resets its environment and gets the first observation.
-Then before every environment step, each actor worker sends out the observation of the last step (or the initial reset) and requests an action from policy workers to continue to the next step.
-Actor workers are inherently designed to be multi-agent, such that (1) different actor workers can host different number of agents, (2) agents can asynchronously step though the environment (skip if the environment returns \texttt{None}), and (3) agents can apply different policies by connecting to different streams.
-This flexible design enables \sysname to deal with more complex and realistic application scenarios (see examples in Sec.~\ref{subsec:flexibility}).
+\textbf{Actor workers} handle execution of black-box environment programs.
+Before every environment step, each actor worker sends out the observation and requests an action from policy workers to continue to the next step.
+Actor workers are inherently designed to be \emph{multi-agent}, such that (1) different actor workers can host different number of agents, (2) agents can asynchronously step though the environment (skip if the environment returns \texttt{None}), and (3) agents can apply different policies by connecting to different streams (see \cref{sec:code-example} for an example use case).
+This flexible design enables \sysname to deal with more complex and realistic application scenarios.

-Policy workers flush received inference requests from multiple actor workers, compute forward passes on policy models with batched observations, and respond them with output actions.
-To keep policy models up-to-date, policy workers also need to pull parameters from parameter servers once in a while.
-Data transmission, parameter synchronization, and neural network inference are handled in three different threads.

-We remark that there do exist circumstances, such as no GPU devices available or very limited network bandwidth, where launching policy workers on separate machines may not be preferred.
-Our implementation of policy worker also supports a local CPU mode, which we call \emph{inline inference}.
-In this case, inference stream module will ensure direct data transmission between an actor and its associated local policy worker with proper batching and without using the network.
-Although our inline inference mode is conceptually similar to RLlib and ACME, the implementation of actor worker and policy worker remains unchanged with different hardware supports, leading to enhanced flexibility for practical use.
+\textbf{Policy workers} provide batched policy inference services for actor workers.
+Policy workers flush inference requests, compute forward passes with batched observations, and respond to them with output actions.
+Jobs on the CPU and GPU are separated into two threads.
+Our implementation of policy workers also supports a local mode using CPU cores, which we call \emph{inline inference}.
+In this case, the inference stream module will ensure direct data transmission between an actor and its associated local policy worker with proper batching without redundant data transmission, which can be preferred when no GPU devices are available.